 Role of the actin cytoskeleton in neuronal growth and regeneration, pathfinding, and in neurodegenerative diseases, especially Alzheimer disease.
 Signal transduction mechanisms controlling actin filament dynamics and cell behavior.

 Our research focuses on understanding how accurate chromosome segregation is achieved in mitosis.
 We are analyzing the molecular architecture of the kinetochore-microtubule interface in vertebrate cells and studying how proteins and protein complexes at this interface drive and regulate chromosome movements.

-The goal of this laboratory is to understand the molecular basis of human diseases that affect the biogenesis of melanosomes, platelet granules and other lysosome-related organelles as well as the endocytic pathway.
+The goal of this laboratory is to understand the molecular and cellular basis of human diseases that result from defective intracellular compartments in platelets and skin cells as well as the endocytic pathway.